-Ground-Mounted Solar Electric Installation: A Solar Electric System that is affixed to the ground (not roof-mounted) and all appurtenant fencing, access driveways, drainage infrastructure, electronics, and any surrounding shade management areas.

-Large-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies more than one acre of land and no greater than fifteen acres of land.

-Small-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies one acre or less of land.

-Solar Electric System: A group of Solar Photovoltaic Arrays used for electrical power generation.

-Solar Energy: Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector.

-Solar Parking Canopy: An elevated structure that hosts solar panels installed over parking lots or other hardscape areas.

-Solar Photovoltaic Array: An active Solar Energy collection device that converts solar energy directly into electricity whose primary purpose is to harvest energy by transforming solar energy into another form of energy or transferring heat from a collector to another medium using mechanical, electrical, or chemical means.
+- Ground-Mounted Solar Electric Installation: A Solar Electric System that is affixed to the ground (not roof-mounted) and all appurtenant fencing, access driveways, drainage infrastructure, electronics, and any surrounding shade management areas. - Large-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies more than one acre of land and no greater than fifteen acres of land; also including a Ground-Mounted Solar Electric Installation with a rated nameplate capacity of 250 kW (DC).
+(Amended 11-14-22) - Small-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies one acre or less of land. - Solar Electric System: A group of Solar Photovoltaic Arrays used for electrical power generation. - Solar Energy: Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector. - Solar Parking Canopy: An elevated structure that hosts solar panels installed over parking lots or other hardscape areas. - Solar Photovoltaic Array: An active Solar Energy collection device that converts solar energy directly into electricity whose primary purpose is to harvest energy by transforming solar energy into another form of energy or transferring heat from a collector to another medium using mechanical, electrical, or chemical means.

-C. Applicability.
+C. Applicability

-1. Roof-mounted Solar Energy Facilities.
-Solar energy panels mounted on the roof of a building as an accessory portion of the structure, and related equipment which is necessary for and incidental to those solar energy panels, are allowed by right in all zoning districts, and do not need to comply with the other provisions of this Section 8.11.

-- 2. Small-Scale Ground-Mounted Solar Electric Installations which are accessory to a residential or non-residential use, and which generate electricity principally used by such residential or non-residential use, may be allowed by special permit, do not need to comply with the other provisions of this Section 8.11, but require Site Plan Review under Section 3.5 from the Planning and Economic Development Board. - 3.
-Solar Parking Canopies which are accessory to a residential or non-residential use may be allowed by special permit in all zones except AR-I, AR-II, and VR, or which are otherwise allowed under the provisions of this Zoning Bylaw, and are subject to the requirements of this Section 8.11. - 4.
-All other Small-Scale and Large-Scale Ground-Mounted Solar Electric Installations are subject to the requirements of this Section 8.11, and are allowed in zoning districts only as specified in Table 1: Schedule of Uses, under Section E Industrial and Related Uses, as "Electric power generation, which includes large-scale ground-mounted solar photovoltaic installations with a rated name plate capacity of 250 kw (DC) or more and other Renewable Energy sources." - 5.
+- 1. Roof-mounted Solar Energy Facilities.
+Solar energy panels mounted on the roof of a building as an accessory portion of the structure, and related equipment which is necessary for and incidental to those solar energy panels, are allowed by right in all zoning districts, and do not need to comply with the other provisions of this Section 8.11. - 2.
+Small-Scale Ground-Mounted Solar Electric Installations which are accessory to a residential or non-residential use, and which generate electricity principally used by such residential or non-residential use, may be allowed by special permit in all zoning districts, do not need to comply with the other provisions of this Section 8.11, but require Site Plan Review under Section 3.5 from the Planning and Economic Development Board.
+(Amended 11-14-22) - 3.
+Solar Parking Canopies which are accessory to a residential or non-residential use may be allowed by special permit in all zones except AR-I, AR-II, OGN and VR, or which are otherwise allowed under the provisions of this Zoning Bylaw, and are subject to the requirements of this Section 8.11.
+(Amended 5-9-22 and 11-14-22) - 4.
+All other Small-Scale and Large-Scale Ground-Mounted Solar Electric Installations are subject to the requirements of this Section 8.11, and are allowed in zoning districts only as specified in TABLE 1: Schedule of Uses.
+(Amended 11-14-22) - 5.
 The Planning and Economic Development Board (the Board) shall be the special permit granting authority for all special permit applications under Section 8.11.